 - Shellfish (including mollusks and crustaceans)

 You know how a few years ago, Pluto was demoted from being a planet when astronomers discovered a bunch of similarly sized objects that are also revolving around the sun?
 Well, immunologists in the US have recently added a new food to the list of major food allergens.
 On April 23, 2021, the Food Allergy Safety, Treatment, Education, and Research (FASTER) Act was signed into law, declaring sesame as the ninth major food allergen recognized by the US government.
-To give food manufacturers time to comply with the new labeling requirements, this change goes into effect on January 1, 2023 (which makes the FASTER acronym kind of funny when you think about it).
+This change went into effect on January 1, 2023, and food manufacturers are now required to list sesame-containing ingredients on all food packaging either next to an ingredient in parenthesis or in a “Contains” statement after the list of ingredients.

 Canada and the European Union (EU) include celery, mustard, sulfur dioxide, and sulfites in their list of common allergens, while the EU adds the lupin bean (a legume relative of the peanut).
 A 2015 study found that common allergens in Latin American and subtropical regions include chili pepper, tomato, banana, guava, and mango.